 Nuria's Traveller Tip

 Once you arrive at the Ostia stop you have about a 10 minute walk to the archaeological ruins.
 Follow the people so you don't get lost.
 Along the way you will find a fountain where you can refill your water bottle, take advantage and hydrate yourself!

-What is the best option: an excursion or on your own?
+Which is the better option: an excursion or going on your own?

-After reading all the possibilities, you may be asking yourself the million dollar question, which is the best option for you?
-The answer depends largely on your budget, the time you have available and the comfort you want.
+After reading all the possibilities, you may be asking yourself the million-dollar question: What is the best option for you?
+The answer depends largely on your budget, how much time you have and how comfortable you want to be.

 When to choose an excursion